sbe4658/printf/README.md

 # Printf Clone

 Welcome to my printf project, an implementation of the printf function in C. This project represents my efforts to understand and apply various format specifiers.

-implementation of the printf function in C. This project represents my efforts to understand and apply various format specifiers.
 This an ongoing project, so I'll be adding more stuff soon.

 ## Table of content